IlkinR/taskmanager/README.md

 # Task manager
 ## What does the application do ?
 I'm a person who is passionate about my own productivity.
 I want to manage my tasks and projects more effectively.
 I need a simple tool that supports me in controlling my task-flow.
+See on (Heroku)[https://rbtaskmanager.herokuapp.com]

 # How run it ?
 1. Install all requirements